billtracker/billtracker-backend/README.md

     - [Visual Studio Code](https://code.visualstudio.com/)

 ## 3. Docker
-For local development purposes we use Docker to set up PostgreSQL database and PGAdmin4.
+For local development purposes we use Docker to set up infrastructure (PostgreSQL, PGAdmin4) and optionally the application (for frontend development).

 ## 4. Build & Run

 ### Only infrastructure:
-Infrastructure elements:
-  - PostreSQL
-  - PGAdmin4

 ```bash
 docker-compose up -d